LNizampatnam/Eyes/README.md

 #### Brief Description
 This exercise shows Pacmen moving across the screen bouncing off the walls.

+#### How to run
+After dowloading all the files in this repo, just drag and drop the *index.html* file into a browser window.
+The eyes will follow the mouse movement after that.

 #### FutureImprovements
 Change the color of eye balls.